joshstruve/10000-client-1/README.md

 ## It Only Takes 10,000 Hours

-In his book [Outliers](https://en.wikipedia.org/wiki/Outliers_(book)), Malcom Gladwell explains that reaching the 10,000-Hour Rule, which he considers the key to success in any field, is simply a matter of practicing a specific task for 10,000 hours.
+In his book [Outliers](https://en.wikipedia.org/wiki/Outliers_(book)), Malcom Gladwell explains that reaching the 10,000-Hour Rule, which he considers the key to success in any field, is simply a matter of practicing a specific task for 10,000 hours, or 20 hours of work a week for 10 years.

+## App

+## Technology Stack
+10000